gmcmacran/TypeOneTypeTwoSim/type I/README.md

 ## Type I Summary

-Asymptotic type I error rates for MLTesteR’s likelihood ratio tests are estimated via simulation.
+Asymptotic type I error rates for LRTesteR’s likelihood ratio tests are estimated via simulation.
 Calculations are based on 5,000 iterations and a sample size of 200.
 Where possible, exact tests are included for comparison.